 - Non-hunting guests – $100-$250/person/night depending on the ranch

 - Skinning & quartering of your trophy – $100/animal

 - Caping & freezing hide for transport home – $50/animal

-Typical Fallow Deer – $3500
+Fallow Deer – Animal Specifics:

 Fallow deer bucks are also the only deer to have an Adam’s apple.
 Having very few natural predators, and their natural resistance to disease has allowed the fallow deer to flourish in Texas.
 Fallow deer are primarily browsers, but they also consume forbs and woody browse.
-The meat from fallow deer is a darker red meat than some of the other exotics, but very delicious.
+The meat from fallow deer is a darker red meat than some of the other exotics, like axis, but very delicious.

 Most of my fallow deer hunting is done with a combination of safari style hunting and spot and stalk.
 We drive around until we locate a nice herd, or nice buck, and then try and stalk into position for a shot.
 With a lot of my fallow deer hunting occurring in the Fall/Winter months, when natural food sources are more scarce, I’ll also hunt out of blinds overlooking feeders or a natural food source.

 A typical day fallow deer hunting begins before daylight with a quick easy breakfast of coffee, fruit, pastries and breakfast bars.
 After breakfast we load up in my Jeep and head out in search of fallow deer.
 If we are planning to sit in a blind hunting fallow deer we get settled in the blind before daylight to let things calm down for the morning hunt. f we are hunting safari style we drive around until we locate a big fallow and then the stalk begins.